nats-io/nats-architecture-and-design/adr/ADR-37.md

 - `Info` - An optional operation that returns the consumer info of the consumer
 - `Delete` - An optional operation to delete the referenced consumer

-Lifecycle of Consume may need to be controlled - for example to stop delivering messages to the callback or drain messages already accumulated before stopping the consumer, these can be additional methods on the consumer implementation if appropriate or an object that is the return value of callback driven consumers.
+Lifecycle of Consume may need to be controlled.
+For example, the ability to stop delivering messages to the callback or drain messages already accumulated before stopping the consumer.
+These can be additional methods on the consumer implementation if appropriate or an object that is the return value of callback-driven consumers.

 Note: pull requests issued by clients should have client-side timeouts in addition to server-side timeout (`expiry`).
 Client-side timeout value should always be larger than expiry.